-When in comes to living in space, a generation of great scientific minds have already achieved a huge amount, the International Space Station arguably man’s finest engineering achievement, now it’s up to the next generation to take space habitation a step further.
+When in comes to living in space, a generation of great scientific minds have already achieved a huge amount, the International Space Station arguably humanity’s finest engineering achievement.
+Now it’s up to the next generation to take space habitation a step further.

 That’s where the UK Space Design Competition (UKSDC) steps in.